wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 ### The Timing Cache

-`class TimingCache` is a subclass of `class Cache`, defined in timing\_cache.h/cpp.
-In addition to the static timing model implemented in the base class, the timing cache also implements a weave phase contention model.
+`class TimingCache` is a subclass of `class Cache`, defined in timing\_cache.h/cpp, which implements a weave phase contention model in addition to the static timing model.
 Timing cache overrides the `access()` method of the base class cache to extend the semantics of accesses.
 Timing cache does not model contention caused by invalidation or downgrade, and therefore `invalidate()` is not overridden.

+The access protocol, cache coherence and the locking protocol in the timing cache remain almost the same as in the base class cache.
+The only difference is that in a timing cache, the `processAccess()` method is passed one more extra argument, `getDoneCycle`, to return the cycle when the `bcc` finishes processing the get request, which can be the cycle the parent cache's `access()` returns in the case of a cache miss, or the same cycle passed to this function if the request is a hit.
+In other words, when we call into the parent cache's `access()` method for a get request, two response cycles are returned.
+The first cycle, `getDoneCycle`, represents the time when the block is delivered by the parent cache.
+The second cycle, `respCycle`, represents the time when the invalidation, if any, finishes.
+Note that these two can both occur, if, for example, a `GETX` request hits a `S` state line in the cache.
+The request must be forwarded to the parent cache with exclusive permission to upgrade state by calling `access()`, and after the parent access method returns, we send invalidations to other lower level caches to invalidate their copies of the `S` state line.